ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Leverages real-time network intelligence to route traffic across paths from the origin to a CIS data center.
 Valid values: `on`, `off`.

 `--tiered-caching`
 :   Uses regional Tier 1 CIS data centers to accelerate content delivery.
-Valid values: `on`, `off`.
+Valid values are `on` and `off`.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.